Quickstart

 Autogenerated screens

-When auto-generating, they’ll automatically inherit the access level from the underlying data source.
+When auto-generating, screens inherit the access level from the underlying data source.

 You can read more about screen access levels, but in this tutorial, we will stick to the defaults.

-Upon clicking Done, a new screen will be generated for each table selected.
+Upon clicking Done, a new screen is generated for each table selected.

 Components

-With the screens created, we can view and edit the components for each.
+With the screens created, you can view and edit the components for each.

-With the Table component selected, you will be able to edit its settings via the Settings Panel.
-Here you can change the Data Source, Filters, Column, and more!
+With the Table component selected, you can edit its settings via the Settings Panel.
+Here you can change the Data Source, Filters, Column, and more.
 These settings are explained on the Table page.

 You can also click the + icon in the bottom right to add another component to your screen.
 You can view a list of available core Components and learn more about Data in design.